 The first thing any parent should do after finding drugs in their teen’s possession is to talk to them.
 Sit down and have an honest conversation with your child.
 Find out what they’ve been using, how often they use, how long they’ve been using, and how they administer the drug in the case of powder drugs like cocaine or heroin.

-Afterward, tell them about your own experience, however limited or large, with drug use.
+Afterward, tell them about your own experience, however limited or extensive, with drug use.
 Tell the reasons you don’t want them to use drugs and ask them the reasons they are using.

 How to Confront Your Child When You Find Drugs?

 Well, you don’t.
 While your initial reaction might be to find the best punishment to use when you catch your kids doing drugs, that’s hardly ever the best alternative.
-If you start the conversation with a confrontation, you’d lose the battle before you even start.
+If you start the conversation with a confrontation, you may lose the battle before you even begin.

 Instead, remain calm and put together.
 Avoid any arguments or discussions that might cause your child to isolate or refrain from talking to you.
-Ideally, you’ll want to start doing research about teenage drug use and what are the possibilities that your child is a drug addict.
+Ideally, you’ll want to start researching teenage drug use and the possibilities that your child is a drug addict.

 Watch out for early signs of drug abuse, such as: